 Chair, Marine Board.
-Effective 1 November 2016.
+1 November 2016–31 October 2018.
 In response to requests from sponsoring agencies or on its own initiative, the Marine Board serves the U.S. national interest by providing evaluations and advice concerning the ability of the nation’s marine and maritime industries to operate safely and efficiently and in an environmentally responsible manner.
 The Marine Board identifies research needs and provides a forum for exchange of information relating to new technologies, laws and regulations, economics, the environment, and other issues affecting the marine transportation system, port operations, coastal engineering, and marine governance.
-As part of this appointment, Dr. Brooks also serves on the Executive Committee of the Transportation Research Board, and its Subcommittees on Planning and Policy Review and International Activities.
+As part of this appointment, Dr. Brooks also served on the Executive Committee of the Transportation Research Board, and its Subcommittees on Planning and Policy Review and International Activities.

 Two Appointments by the Council of Canadian Academies: Dr. Mary R. Brooks was appointed in November 2015 as Chair of its Expert Panel assessment on the social and economic value of shipping in Canada.
 The report, released on May 25, 2017, is available for download: The Value of Commercial Marine Shipping to Canada.This followed the appointment in July 2015 to a four-member Expert Workshop Steering Committee to assist the CCA develop a framework for The Clear Seas Centre for Responsible Marine Shipping for the characterization of risks associated with marine shipping in Canadian waters.
 For the report on that assessment, please visit Risks of Marine Shipping in Canadian Waters.